huggingface/huggingface.js/packages/tasks/src/tasks/mask-generation/about.md

 ## Inference

 Mask generation models often work in two modes: segment everything or prompt mode.
-Below, you can see segment everything mode where many masks will be returned.
+The example below works in segment-everything-mode, where many masks will be returned.

 ```python
 from transformers import pipeline